-This sight words scavenger hunt is a hands-on play activity to work on sight words, spelling words, or common words.
-Use this active learning play idea to teach sight words with gross motor play.
+This word scavenger hunt is a hands-on play activity to work on sight words, spelling words, or common words.
+Use this creative sight word activities for kindergarten and active learning.
+While we used this activity many years ago to practice sight words, you can definitely use the idea to practice reading words and spelling words.
+Kids love these sensory word ideas to practice reading words with multisensory learning and gross motor play.

 We started practicing sight words.
 One day we took them outside for a little movement and learning.